Farhan Zaidi: San Francisco Giants

+Los Angeles Dodgers (second stint)

+On February 10, 2025, Zaidi subsequently returned to the Dodgers organization as a special advisor to Mark Walter, helping him with the Dodgers as well as his other sports interests, which include the Los Angeles Sparks and Chelsea FC.

 Personal life

 Zaidi is married to Lucy Fang, a fellow MIT graduate.

-Though he grew up in the Philippines, Zaidi still considers himself Canadian.
-His family returned to Canada every other summer to visit family and friends; as a result, Zaidi became a fan of the Toronto Blue Jays and many of its star players, such as Jesse Barfield, Tony Fernandez and George Bell.
-Zaidi was in Grade 11 when he watched Joe Carter hit his game-winning walk-off home run in 1993 to win back-to-back World Series championships for the Jays.
+Though he primarily grew up in the Philippines, Zaidi still considers himself Canadian.
+His family returned to Canada every other summer to visit family and friends, and as a result, Zaidi became a fan of the Toronto Blue Jays.